Keyboard shortcuts

 internal_prefix = "_"

-2. Set a per-column alias to rename just the colliding column:
+2. Set a per-column alias to rename just the colliding column in --where:

 [search.aliases]